 Temple of the Plumed Serpent

 The Temple of Quetzalcoatl, also known as the Temple of the Plumed Serpent, is the first of three pyramids at Teotihuacán we visited.
 The entire city is laid out according to symbolic principles of the universe.
-We climbed many stepped, dark lava stone platforms throughout the city to get from one pyramid to the other.
+We climbed many stepped, dark lava stone platforms to get from one pyramid to the other.

-A History of Beliefs
+A History of Sacred Beliefs at Teotihuacan

-Sacrifice
+Sacrifice and Ritual

 They gave human lives because those were the most valuable things they had.
 Below the temple, 260 sacrificed mummified bodies still rest with their arms tied behind their backs – coincidentally, that’s the same number of days in the Aztec calendar.